BNewman917/mern-bad-bank/README.md

 > Account Creation & User Data

 Users can log in or create a new account with a unique email from the corresponding page.
 User data is stored in a MongoDB Atlas database.
+User may delete account from the 'User Data' page.

 > Account